codio/site/source/docs/classes/monitor/grading.html.md

 <img alt="authtoken" src="/img/docs/grading-unit.png" class="simple"/>

+The teacher can also mark the unit as complete going to the **Education->Mark as Completed** menu item within the IDE and if already marked as complete, can change the status to incomplete

 There are two ways to assign the grade.

 - Either you can grade from within the IDE itself from the Education menu item.
 You need to have a student project open in the IDE.